skills/your-first-extension-for-github-copilot/.github/steps/4-customizing-our-extension.md

    > [!TIP]
    > You can add more detail to your description.
 Check out the `school-overview-ext.md` file.

-1. Add the `/agent-knowledge/staff-roles.md` file with the below content
+1. Modify `index.js` to also use `/agent-knowledge/staff-roles.md` with the below content.

    ```markdown
    Below is a list of common roles and tasks they might want help with.